instana/vllm-granite/README.md

       oc login <cluster_api_url_and_port> -u <username> -p <password>
       ```
 2. Update and apply the pre-packaged YAML file.
-   - **NOTE:** If you are using the offline vLLM version, first build a Dockerfile.
+   - **NOTE:** If you are using the offline vLLM version, first build a Docker image.
-     - Please see the [instructions](#offline-dockerfile) in the appendix.
+     - Please see the [additional instructions](#offline-dockerfile) in the appendix.
-   - Make any necessary naming or value changes to match your own requirements.
+   - Make sure to update any values to match your own specifications and requirements.
+There are a few `<fields>` that require your custom input.
    - To apply a YAML file:
      ```
      oc apply -f <yaml_file>